yamazakiM/test_warren2016/forPresenters/index.md

       </li>
       <li>
         Please prepare a powerpoint slide to describe your poster and copy it to<br>
-        &nbsp;the presentation computer before the start of the session of your lightning talk.
+        the presentation computer before the start of the session of your lightning talk.
       </li>
     </ul>